mkunevicius/JuozasKazlauskas/README.md

 'Animsition' jQuery plugin used to navigate smoothly inside.

-Restricted posibilities to copy/save images from the gallery.
+Restricted possibilities to copy/save images from the gallery.